-&lt;sup>13 U.S. Department of Housing and Urban Development, 2014 provide rental housing at a range of affordability levels.
+&lt;sup>12 Quarterly Census of Employment and Wages, U.S. Department of Labor, June 2014 provide rental housing at a range of affordability levels.
 These housing developments are close to transit and services and help to reduce commute costs to the low-income residents.
 Mixed-use developments, such as that planned for the Marinwood Village site and the mixed-use units located at the Strawberry shopping center, are other examples of housing types that may address the needs of Marin's workforce.